OpenEvalProject/evals/manuscripts/elife-104547/v1/manuscript.md

 ## Results

-## Performing large numbers of replicate PCR reactions (‘deep-sampling’) extends the range to detection of T. cruzi infection in naturally infected hosts
+### Performing large numbers of replicate PCR reactions (‘deep-sampling’) extends the range to detection of T. cruzi infection in naturally infected hosts

 In order to determine the potential of deep-sampling for more sensitive detection of T. cruzi in blood samples, we spiked macaque blood with DNA equivalent to known numbers of parasites and conducted 40 replicate PCR reactions per DNA sample.
 A blood DNA aliquot for PCR amplification equivalent to 10–3 parasites per reaction was selected as the highest parasite concentration as this is the lowest standard that consistently provides a positive signal in our standard PCR assay.
 This result was confirmed in this assay when all 40 aliquots expected to contain 10–3 parasites were positive for T. cruzi DNA amplification (Figure 1).
 Decreasing the parasite equivalents (PE) in 10-fold increments expectedly reduced the frequency of positive PCR reactions and as well, the maximum Cq value of each positive amplification set, but demonstrated that as few as 10–7 PE per reaction could be detected if a sufficient number of replicate PCR reactions were conducted.

 ![Figure 1.](https://cdn.elifesciences.org/articles/104547/elife-104547-fig1-v1.jpg)

-**Figure 1.:** T. cruzi in a decreasing frequency of replicate reactions to at least four orders of magnitude below the normal limit of quantitation (10–3) used for single PCR reactions.% positive is the percentage of replicate reactions that gave a detectable amplification in 40 cycles (Cq value <40).
-NTC = no T. cruzi DNA.Figure 1—source data 1.Figure 1.
+**Figure 1.:** % positive is the percentage of replicate reactions that gave a detectable amplification in 40 cycles (Cq value <40).
+NTC = no T. cruzi DNA.

 We next turned to the use of bona fide blood samples from T. cruzi-infected hosts to test the ability of deep-sampling PCR to detect T. cruzi DNA in naturally infected hosts with an expected variability of circulating parasites.
 NHPs in indoor/outdoor housing in the southern U.S. readily acquire T. cruzi by environmental exposure to the often plentiful infected triatomine insects present in these settings (Hodo et al., 2018) and maintain immunologically controlled but persistent infections similar to that in humans (Padilla et al., 2022; Padilla et al., 2021).